Trust-based AI Implementation Partner

 Customer support triage

-Classify incoming requests, prepare response drafts, retrieve order or account context and escalate sensitive cases to a human.
+Classify requests, draft replies, retrieve context and escalate sensitive cases.

 02